dtcenter/MET/docs/Users_Guide/config_options.rst

 * "NONE" to disable grid weighting using a constant weight (default).

-* "COS_LAT" to define the weight as the cosine of the grid point latitude.
+* COS_LAT to define the weight as the cosine of the grid point latitude.
   This an approximation for grid box area used by NCEP and WMO.

 * AREA to define the weight as the true area of the grid box (km^2).